sgiy/crypto-trader/README.md

     greater amount of currency A than the user started with).

 ## To run the project
-Make sue you have pipenv installed (it's a python packaging suite)
+Make sure you have pipenv installed (it's a python packaging suite)
 ```
 pip install pipenv
 ```